iyuxy/bos-ghost-store/README.md

 ```

-2. create the storage folder if it doesn't exist yet in `content`
+2.create the storage folder if it doesn't exist yet in `content`

 ```
 # go to the ghost workspace